microsoft/vscode-docs/docs/remote/troubleshooting.md

 There is [known issue with Docker for Mac](https://github.com/docker/for-mac/issues/1759) that can drive high CPU spikes.
 In particular, high CPU usage occurring when watching files and building.
 If you see high CPU usage for `com.docker.hyperkit` in Activity Monitor while very little is going on in your dev container, you are likely hitting this issue.
 Follow the [Docker issue](https://github.com/docker/for-mac/issues/1759) for updates and fixes.

-### Using a SSH tunnel to connect to a remote Docker host
+### Using an SSH tunnel to connect to a remote Docker host

 The [Developing inside a container on a remote Docker Machine or SSH host](/docs/remote/containers-advanced.md#developing-inside-a-container-on-a-remote-docker-host) article covers how to setup VS Code when working with a remote Docker host.
-This is often as simple as setting the `docker.host` property in `settings.json` or the or `DOCKER_HOST` environment variable to a `ssh://` or `tcp://` URI.
+This is often as simple as setting the `docker.host` property in `settings.json` or the `DOCKER_HOST` environment variable to a `ssh://` or `tcp://` URI.

-However, you may run into situations where this does not work in your environment due to SSH config complexity or other limitations.
-In this case, a SSH tunnel can be used as a fallback.
+However, you may run into situations where this does not work in your environment due to SSH configuration complexity or other limitations.
+In this case, an SSH tunnel can be used as a fallback.

-***Using a SSH tunnel as a fallback option**
+***Using an SSH tunnel as a fallback option**

-Another option you can use instead is to setup a SSH tunnel and forward the Docker socket from your remote host to your local machine as needed.
+You can set up an SSH tunnel and forward the Docker socket from your remote host to your local machine.

 Follow these steps: